-- Get in touch with us to discuss your company’s current situation and we can help you decide whether a dissolution is the correct option for you.
+- Get in touch with us to discuss your company’s current situation and we can help you decide whether dissolution is the correct option for your company.

 - We can then help you fill in the appropriate paperwork or you can complete an application form yourself to apply to strike off your company from the register at Companies House.

 - You will need to make a copy of this application and send it off to all creditors and interested parties such as shareholders, employees etc.